 The PulseBlaster pulse timing and control processor implements an 80-bit wide Very Long Instruction Word (VLIW) architecture.
 The VLIW memory words have specific bits/fields dedicated to specific purposes, and every word should be viewed as a single instruction of the micro-controller.
-The maximum number of instructions that can be loaded to on-chip memory is equal to the memory size described in the model number (i.e., 4k memory words for Model PB24-100-4k, 32k memory words for Model PB24-100-32k, etc.).
+The maximum number of instructions that can be loaded to on-chip memory is equal to the memory size described in the model number (i.e., 4k memory words for Model PB24-100-4k).
 The execution time of instructions can be varied and is under (self) control by one of the fields of the instruction word - the shortest being five clock cycles for the "Internal Memory Model" and nine clock cycles for the "External Memory Model."
 All instructions have the same format and bit length, and all bit fields have to be filled.
-Figure 10 shows the fields and bit definitions of the 80-bit instruction word.
+Figure 12 shows the fields and bit definitions of the 80-bit instruction word.